- Home

 Aid and Attendance & Housebound Benefits

-Veterans Affairs Aid and Attendance or Housebound benefits provide monthly payments added to the amount of a monthly Veterans Affairs pension for qualified Veterans and survivors.
-If you need help with daily activities, or you're housebound.
+Veterans Affairs provides Aid and Attendance or Housebound benefits, offering monthly payments in addition to a Veterans Affairs pension for qualified veterans and survivors.
+These benefits are available to those who need help with daily activities or are housebound.

 -